The First 2020-2021 CLOSE UP Workshop ended successfully on Thursday December 17th 2020!

 In addition, next week, our filmmakers will be having a masterclass by Nino Kirtadze and a lecture on distribution by Gitte Hansen!

 Additional inspiring activities are expected during April & May, stay tuned!

-The Close Up 2020-2021 Program ended after four intense days of virtual Pitching Forum sessions from June 14th -18th.
+The Close Up 2020-2021 Program ended after four intense days of Pitching Forum sessions between June 14th -18th!

 Our 24 filmmakers from Afghanistan, Iran, Iraq, Israel, Lebanon, Libya, Morocco, Palestine, Turkey and the United Arab Emirates, pitched their projects to an acclaimed group of decision makers from around the world including Robin Smith from Blue Ice Docs, Lisa Kleiner Chanoff from Catapult Film Fund, Karen Sloe Goodman from Silver Sun Foundation, Sean Weiner from Jacob Burns Film Center & Institute, Alex Szalat from Doc Up Fund, Sophie Chegaray from France TV, Hajnal Molnar-Szakacs and Kristin Feeley Sundance Film Institute, Lucila Moctezuma and Jaad Asante from Chicken & Egg Pictures, Reda Benjelloun from 2M, Sergi Dolade from MEDIMED, Margje de Koning from Movies That Matter, Gudrun Hanke-El-Gomri SWR, Lindsay Poulton and Ekaterina Ochagavia from The Guardian, Adriek van Nieuwenhuyzen and Isabel Arrate from IDFA and Charlotte Reekers from FIPADOC.